tiagopvianna/furikanji/README.md

 # Furikanji

-Adds furigana to kanji in images.
+Adds furigana (readings) to kanji in images.

 ## Examples